-The Presidential Helicopters Program Office (PMA-274) at Naval Air Station Patuxent River, Maryland is acquiring contractor services to perform program management, acquisition management, technical, and administrative tasks to support the execution of PMA 274 acquisition programs.
+The Presidential Helicopters Program Office (PMA-274) at Naval Air Station (NAS) Patuxent River, Maryland is acquiring contractor services to perform program management, acquisition management, technical and administrative support tasks to support the execution of PMA-274 acquisition programs.

 2.0 Background

-PMA-274, a program under the Program Executive Officer, Air ASW Assault and Special Mission Programs (PEOA), is responsible for the life-cycle management of the existing In-Service fleet (VH-3D and VH-60N) as well as the development of the VXX program to replace the In-Service fleet.
-The mission of these helicopters is to provide safe and timely transportation for the President and Vice President of the United States, members of the President’s Cabinets, and Foreign Dignitaries as directed by the White House Military Office (WHMO).
-PMA-274 provides the leadership, expertise and all encompassing support to transform user requirements into affordable, timely and effective solutions.
+PMA-274, a program under the Program Executive Officer, Air ASW Assault and Special Mission Programs (PEO (A)), is responsible for the life-cycle management of the existing In-Service aircraft (VH-3D and VH-60N) and the development of the VXX ACAT 1D program to replace the In-Service fleet.
+PMA-274 is responsible for providing safe and timely transportation for the President and Vice President of the United States, heads of states, and others as directed by the White House Military Office (WHMO).

 3.0 Scope

-The scope of this effort is to acquire contractor services to perform tasks that support the Program Office, the In-Service IPT, and the VXX IPT in execution of acquisition programs.
-Tasks to be performed are in the areas of program management, acquisition management, technical, and administrative.
+The scope of the requirement is to provide program management, acquisition management, technical and admininistive support services to perform tasks that support the Program Office, the In-Service IPT, and the VXX IPT in execution of acquisition programs.
 Program Office requirements include tasks that support both the In-Service and VXX IPTs.
-In-Service IPT requirements include tasks in the Sustainment phase of the acquisition life-cycle to implement upgrades and modifications to ensure that the aircraft continue to meet the mission requirements.
+In-Service IPT requirements include tasks in the Sustainment phase of the acquisition life-cycle to implement upgrades and modifications to ensure that the aircraft continues to meet the mission requirements.
 VXX IPT requirements include tasks in the Technology Development (TD) phase and very early in the Engineering and Manufacturing Development (EMD) phase of the acquisition life-cycle.

 4.0 Applicable Instructions, Directives, Policies and Memorandums